OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/sklearn_intro/screencast/slides.md

 # Basic scikit-learn steps

+- Arrange data into a features matrix / target vector, split into training / test sets

 - Choose a class of models by importing the appropriate estimator

 - Set hyperparameters by instantiating this class

-- Arrange data into a features matrix and target vector

 - Fit the model to your data by calling the `fit()` method on the model instance